behnamasadi/cpp_tutorials/docs/metaprogramming.md

 # Metaprogramming in C++

-Metaprogramming in C++ is a programming technique in which a program generates or manipulates source code at compile-time, rather than during runtime.
-It involves writing code that manipulates or generates other code, rather than just executing instructions directly.
+Metaprogramming in C++ involves using the language's features to write programs that generate other programs or manipulate themselves at compile time.
+The primary utilities and techniques for metaprogramming in C++ include:

-One way to achieve metaprogramming in C++ is through the use of template metaprogramming, which is a form of compile-time computation that uses templates and type information to generate code.
-Template metaprogramming allows you to write code that is executed at compile-time, rather than at runtime, by using templates and the type system to perform operations and generate code.
+1. **Templates**: Templates are the core of C++ metaprogramming.
+They allow the creation of generic functions and classes that can work with any data type.
+Template specialization and template metaprogramming can be used to perform computations and type manipulations at compile time.

 Here is an example of template metaprogramming in C++: